-Sometimes it’s not possible to get oudoors so it’s always useful to have some indoor options.
+Sometimes it’s not possible to get outdoors so it’s always useful to have some indoor options.

 Galleries & Museums

 Visit a museum or gallery and find out what inspires your child.
+The Model in Sligo runs a family programme as well as an education programme and often has free events or children’s worksheets to help engage little ones as they visit.
 Exhibitions change regularly so even returning to the same gallery you can enjoy a different experience and it doesn’t matter if it’s a short or a long visit, everyone is bound to enjoy something out of it.

 To engage your kids, ask them to find their very favourite piece while you’re there.
 If mine are unimpressed I get them to choose their least favourite piece and to explain why they chose it.
 That generally gets them talking!